-Did you just adopt an adult cat?
+Did you just adopt an ?
+Or did you just adopt an or ?
 Congratulations !
-You are now probably wondering how to litter train an adult cat.
-If you have a kitten, please see our article on how to litter train a kitten.
-Let’s look at how to make litter training of an adult car or a former outdoor cat, easier.
+You are now probably wondering how to train your new fur baby.
+If you have a new kitten, you can find more tips in our article on how to train a kitten.
+In this article we will look at how to make an adult car or a former , easier.

 In general, the things you do to litter train a kitten and to litter train an adult cat are similar.
 We found that kittens usually take less effort.
 That’s because adult cats have already developed elimination behaviors.
 They already know how to go and where to go.